Industry Bar: History

 Business partners Bob Pontarelli and Stephen Heighton began operating New York City nightlife venues in 1991, when they opened the now-defunct Crobar in Manhattan's East Village.
-Their second establishment, a gay dive bar called Barracuda, opened in Chelsea in 1995.
+Their second establishment, a now-defunct gay dive bar called Barracuda, opened in Chelsea in 1995.
 After establishing Elmo, a restaurant, the pair opened Industry in December 2010, in a 4,000-square-foot space previously used as a parking garage.
 Heighton died the following year.

 In Industry's early days, Peppermint and Dallas DuBois hosted a weekly themed drag show called "Queen" there.
 "Queen" is still running, and as of 2018, its rotating cast of drag queens included Chelsea Piers and Pattaya Hart.
 As of the same year, Industry's other weekly drag shows were hosted by performers including Sherry Vine, Tina Burner, Kizha Carr, Monét X Change and Phi Phi O'Hara.
 Bob the Drag Queen had a show at the bar prior to appearing on RuPaul's Drag Race.

 Like all New York City nightlife venues, Industry was ordered to cease operation for several months in 2020 due to the COVID-19 pandemic.
 In July 2020, Pontarelli stated to journalist Michael Musto that "Industry has a difficult landlord....
 [But] we have no intention of closing."
 Since reopening at full indoor capacity in May 2021, the club has required proof of vaccination against COVID-19 for entry.

 Reception

 New York magazine rates Industry 68 out of 100, indicating "not terrible".
 The club ranked 17th on Time Out New York's 2022 list of "the 24 best gay bars in NYC".
-GayCities.com calls it "a true Hell's Kitchen nightlife landmark", while The Guardian notes it as "one of the most popular and successful bars in the area".
-Vice News staff included Industry on a 2016 list of New York City's "hottest gay nightlife spots", and Jeffrey James Keyes of Metrosource labeled it one of the city's top 50 gay bars in 2018.
-In his 2015 compilation of "the best gay bars in Hell's Kitchen", Ethan LaCroix of Time Out New York described Industry as a "sultry midtown drinkery".
+Vice News staff included Industry on a 2016 compilation of New York City's "hottest gay nightlife spots", and Jeffrey James Keyes of Metrosource labeled it one of the city's top 50 gay bars in 2018.
+In his 2015 selection of "the best gay bars in Hell's Kitchen", Ethan LaCroix of Time Out New York described Industry as a "sultry midtown drinkery".
 ShermansTravel places Industry among "the best gay and queer bars in Manhattan", calling it "industrial-chic" and identifying it as the most spacious gay bar in Hell's Kitchen.
+In 2023, Thrillist's Kyler Alvord put Industry on his list of "the best bars and hotspots for a queer night out in NYC", writing: "If you see wild club scenes in movies and think, 'that doesn’t exist IRL,' you clearly haven't been to Industry."